Prometheus and OpenTelemetry Collector Integration [Full Guide with Code]

 }

-And then configure Prometheus to scrape exposed metrics:
+Configure Prometheus to scrape these exposed metrics:

 scrape_configs: